Bill Kenwright presents the spine-chilling The Exorcist at London’s Phoenix Theatre, featuring the voice of Ian McKellen as The Demon.

 About the Phoenix Theatre

-The Phoenix Theatre is located on Charing Cross Road in between Leicester Square and Tottenham Court Road underground stations.
+The Phoenix Theatre is located on Charing Cross Road, in between the Leicester Square and Tottenham Court Road underground stations.
 Designed by Sir Giles Gilbert Scott, Bertie Crewe and Cecil Masey, the building is close to a host of shops and hotels, making it a key theatre in the West End.
 Opening in 1930, the Phoenix Theatre showed Noel Coward’s Private Lives, which starred Coward, Gertrude Lawrence and Laurence Olivier in one of his first roles.
-The interior of the Phoenix is often considered to be one of London’s finest.
-Designed by director and designer Theodore Komisarjevsky in an Italianate style, golden wall engravings and plush, red carpets make the theatre a very striking one.
+The Phoenix Theatre interior is very grand and is often considered to be one of London’s finest.
+Designed by director Theodore Komisarjevsky in an Italianate style, there are golden wall engravings and plush, red carpets which make the theatre exceptionally striking.

-The theatre has been host to numerous successful plays and musicals over the years, including John Gielgud’s Love for Love, Harlequinade and The Browning Version by Terence Rattigan, and Night and Day by Tom Stoppard.
-Past musicals include The Baker’s Wife, The Biograph Girl, and Into The Woods.
+The Phoenix Theatre has hosted numerous successful plays and musicals over the years, including John Gielgud’s Love for Love and Terence Rattigan’s Harlequinade and The Browning Version, as well as Night and Day by Tom Stoppard.
+Past musicals have included The Baker’s Wife, The Biograph Girl, and Into The Woods.
 The most successful production in Phoenix Theatre history is the heart-wrenching Blood Brothers, which played for an impressive 21 years, making it one of London’s longest running productions in history.
 Closing on November 10th 2012, the theatre saw a short running production of Goodnight Mister Tom.

 Access and Facilities

 - Bars: Bars are available across all levels of the theatre.

 - Toilets: Men’s and women’s toilets are available throughout the theatre.
 An adapted toilet is available in the Royal Room, just off the Dress Circle.